jsgf/hg-alloy/README.md

 Repo.
 And secondly, its parents must be part of the Repo:

 ```
+pred changesetPrecond[r: Repo, cs: Changeset] {
+	cs not in r.changesets -- new cs not already in repo
+	cs.parents in r.changesets -- cs's parents are in repo
+}

 pred commit [r, r': Repo, cs: Changeset] {
-    cs not in r.changesets      -- new cs not part of r
-    cs.parents in r.changesets  -- but its parents (if any) must be part of r
+    changesetPrecond[r, cs]

     r'.changeset = r.changeset + cs
 }